sammanthp007/sammanthp007.github.io/README.md

 Links to all my projects created during undergrad years:

-Have a github wiki from which I can go to their repositories and from each repository, I could go to these sites

 ### Freshman year:
-- At&t hackathon in week two of freshman year.
+- [The final submitted product](https://github.com/sammanthp007/atthack-10-2014-during) - At&t hackathon in week two of freshman year.
 Learnt to make a web form and send a text message using Datadipity api.
 The dude from Datadipity went nuts seeing how hopeless we were.
-[The final submitted product](https://github.com/sammanthp007/atthack-10-2014-during)
+(I had never heard of Javascript before this)
 - [Caesar Cipher](http://r-o-t-c.appspot.com)
 - [Get recommendation for healthiness scored food (from restaurant's menu) around you](https://frozen-earth-2438.herokuapp.com/)